 Oxylabs and Bright Data are primarily known for their proxy services.
-However, they've recently been making significant investments in and improvements to their scraping API solutions.
+However, they've recently been making significant investments and improvements to their scraping APIs.

-But how exactly do their web scraping services work, and does the similar background of these two companies apply to their approach to web scraping?
+But how exactly do their services work, and does their similar background shape their approach?

 That’s what we're going to explore in this article.